istio/istio.io/content/docs/examples/advanced-egress/egress-gateway-mtls-origination/index.md

     EOF
     {{< /text >}}

-1. Create an egress `Gateway` for `my-nginx.mesh-external.svc.cluster.local`, port 443, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.
+1. Create an egress `Gateway` for `nginx.example.com`, port 443, and destination rules and virtual services to direct the traffic through the egress gateway and from the egress gateway to the external service.